nicokosi/blog/content/java-clojure-and-kotlin-go-native-with-graalvm.md

 ## An "not-fully optimized" executable for a `Clojure` CLI tool

 When I wrote my previous article [Clojure goes native with GraalVM](https://nicokosi.github.io/clojure-goes-native-with-graalvm-en.html), GraalVM was still experimental (_release candidates_).
-Moreover, I was stuck with the [Native Image limitations](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md) with dynamic class loading, the refection API (`java.lang.reflect`).
+Moreover, I was stuck with the Native Image limitations with dynamic class loading, the refection API (`java.lang.reflect`).
+[edit from 2024-12-30: Native Image limitations link was broken has been removed]

 Let's try again with GraalVM release for a Clojure CLI tool: [hubstats](https://github.com/nicokosi/hubstats/) (200 lines of code, with third-party libraries).